 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-Becoming a stay at home mom is a tough decision.
+Making the decision to be a stay at home mom is a tough decision.
 Some of the reasons why it could be a difficult decision could be related to finances, mental health, and the fact that it is a big change.

 Is it worth becoming a stay at home mom?